Oluwashiji/mosaic-onboarding-agent/README.md

 # Onboarding Plan Agent

-A small AI agent that turns a new hire's role, team, and company context into a personalized, structured 90-day onboarding plan — built for the Mosaic Talent technical assessment.
+A small AI agent that turns a new hire's role, team, and company context into a personalized, structured 90-day onboarding plan, built for the Mosaic Talent technical assessment.

 ## Quick start